-The construction of a new battery extraction with a daily capacity around 30 tonnes of oleaginous seeds, where resultant linseed husk and oil were obtained.
+The construction of a new battery extraction with a daily capacity around 30 tons of oleaginous seeds, where resultant linseed husk and oil were obtained.

 The production and sale of sodium fluorosilicate began.

-Producing sulphuric acid and superphosphate, the company was founded in Přerov as “The First Joint-Stock Factory For Concentrated Fertilizers and Chemicals”.
+Producing sulfuric acid and superphosphate, the company was founded in Přerov as “The First Joint-Stock Factory For Concentrated Fertilizers and Chemicals”.